zecollokaris/Github-API-Search--Update-Angular-cli-7/README.md

 # Github-API-Search--Update-Angular-cli-7

-## This app is called Github-Search.
+## This app is called [Github Search](https://zecollokaris.github.io/Github-API-Search--Update-Angular-cli-7/).

 ### **This project was done using ANGULAR-Cli Version 7.**